-Blake Shelton, Jennifer Hudson Team Up On ‘The Voice’ With This Unlikely Duet [WATCH]
+Blake Shelton, Jennifer Hudson Team Up On ‘The Voice’ With This Unlikely Duet [Watch]

 The Voice fans never saw this coming—Blake Shelton and Jennifer Hudson together on one stage, singing a country duet!
 The two coaches hit the stage on last night’s Top 11 results show to sing Blake’s latest single, “I’ll Name the Dogs.”
 While the country crooner and soul singer made for an unlikely pair, Blake and Jennifer proved that good, enjoyable music transcends all genres!

 Blake Shelton, fresh from his “Sexiest Man Alive” People Magazine cover, started the performance in his usual country style armed with his guitar.
 During the chorus bit, Jennifer Hudson joined in to blend with him.
-It’s not everyday that a powerful belter sings a country song, but JHud appeared to be enjoying herself as she gave a lively twist to Shelton’s new number one single.
+It’s not every day that a powerful belter sings a country song, but JHud appeared to be enjoying herself as she gave a lively twist to Shelton’s new number one single.

-“I’ll Name the Dogs” is the first single off from Blake’s new album, Texoma Shore, which recently topped the Country Albums chart according to Billboard.
+“I’ll Name the Dogs” is the first single from Blake’s new album, Texoma Shore, which recently topped the Country Albums chart according to Billboard.
 Of course, this isn’t the first time that Blake has collaborated with artists from other genres.
 He’s even recorded a couple of songs with girlfriend Gwen Stefani, a pop/punk icon!

 Meanwhile, last night’s The Voice show was an emotional episode.
 Another contestant bid goodbye, leaving the show with only 10 remaining singers vying for the number one spot.
 After fan votes were tallied, Adam Cunningham (from Team Adam) and Janice Freeman (from Team Miley) saw themselves at the dreaded bottom two.